Paraphraser/PiBuilder/README.md

 	$ ssh «user»@«hostname»
 	```

-	This syntax means you should replace the entire placeholder, including the guillemets, with the actual value:
+	This syntax means you should replace the entire placeholder, including the guillemets, with the actual value.
+Example:

 	```
-	$ ssh pi@iot-hub
+	$ ssh pi@raspberrypi.local
 	```

 * **with** other forms of surrounding quote mark.
 Example: